 13. Have every employee take a working styles test to help coworkers understand each other’s work and communication styles.
 Understanding ourselves leads to better understanding of others, and furthermore, appreciation of differences.
 At Lever, we chose the Insights Discovery test; every hire takes the assessment and go through a workshop with their results during their new hire onboarding.

 14. Create a channel for D&I in your company’s communication tool.
+If you were interested in learning how to talk about diversity in the workplace, then this can be a powerful solution.
 At Lever, we have a Slack channel called “inclusion” where employees share D&I articles and news.
 Make it present and establish a norm for talking actively about D&I in the workplace, and employees will follow!

 15. Celebrate holidays and events for underrepresented minorities like Black History Month or Gay Pride Week.
 Why should Christmas get all the love?